| CONTACT |

 FR | EN

-The 3Rs principle
+Definition of the 3Rs principle

 The 3Rs principle defines the guidelines for an ethical approach to the use of animals for scientific purposes.
 It is based on 3 simple and fundamental rules, taken into account in the regulations and constantly adjusted to the technological and societal reality of the moment.